WenY2020/Credit-Card-Fraud-Detection/README.md

 How to detect credit card fraud by Machine Learning algorithms?

  The project aim is to develop a model to predict the new transaction is fraud or not with some features of the transaction known.

+ Two algorithms are used in this project: Deep Neural Network and Random Forest